malcolm-kee/malcolm-kee/src/markdown/2018-05-01-my-first-meetup.md

 <hr />

-If you're a ReactJS developer or interested to learn, come join my <a href="https://www.meetup.com/Kuala-Lumpur-React-JS-Meetup/" target="_BLANK">Meetup group</a>.
+If you're a ReactJS developer or interested to learn React, come join my <a href="https://www.meetup.com/Kuala-Lumpur-React-JS-Meetup/" target="_BLANK">Meetup group</a>.